-Once pregnancy is confirmed, it is good to contact a midwife at the health care centre and book an appointment for the first consultation and examination.
-The appointment is usually before 12 weeks of pregnancy.
+Once pregnancy is confirmed, it is good to contact the health care centre and request a phone call with a midwife.
+During the call the midwife provides information that is good to receive at the beginning of pregnancy and most often schedules an appointment for the first examination.
+It is recommended that the first visit is before 12 weeks of pregnancy.

 In the first consultation, the midwife records general health information as well as previous pregnancy and birth history, if applicable.
 You can expect the first antenatal care appointment to last up to one hour.